sapegin/washingcode-book/manuscript/080_Divide_and_conquer.md

 - **Maintainability:** we change the “what” more often than the “how”, and now they are separated.
 We can import the “what” from a file, such as JSON, or load it from a database, making updates possible without code changes, or allowing non-developers to do them.
 - **Reusability:** often, the “how” is generic, and we can reuse it, or even import it from a third-party library.
 - **Testability:** each validation and the validation runner function are isolated, and we can test them separately.

-There are many more examples of such refactorings in this book.

 {#monster-utilities}